 Notes: All frequencies are reported in percent par month.
 Implied durations are reported in months.
 "Median frequency" denotes the weighted median frequency of price change.
 It is calculated by first calculating the mean frequency of price change for each ELI and then taking a weighted median arcsse ELIs within the major group using CPI expenditure weights.
-The 'Median implied duration' is equal to $-1/\ln(1 - f)$ , where f is the median frequency of price change.
-"Mean if requency drates the weighted implied duration of price change.
-It is calculated by first calculating the implied duration for each ELI and then taking a weighted mean arcsse ELI such taking CPI expenditure weights."
+The Median implied duration" is equal to $-1/\ln(1 - f)$ , where f is the median frequency of price change.
+"Mean frequency" denotes the weighted implied duration of price change.
+It is calculated by first calculating the implied duration for each ELI and then taking a weighted mean arcsse ELI's according to the weighted.
+The Median frequency of price change.
+The provide the weighted implied duration of price change arcsse ELI's using CPI expenditure weighted.